paulscherrerinstitute/wica-js/README.md

 attribute is set.
 This attribute is used as the means of indicating that the element is *wica-aware*.

 1. The Wica-JS Library sends a *create stream* request to the Wica-HTTP Server.
-Included in the request are the names of the wica channels to be included in the new stream, together with the required *channel properties* (whose default values may be overridden via the **'data-wica-channel-props'** attribute).
+Included in the request are the names of the wica channels to be included in the new stream, together with the required *wica channel properties* (whose default values may be overridden via the **'data-wica-channel-props'** attribute).

 1. The Wica-HTTP Server processes the create stream request.
 It uses the supplied wica channels names and their associated properties to initiate communication with control points of interest in the backend control system.
 It